superlinked/superlinked/docs/superlinked/framework/dsl/space/categorical_similarity_space.md

             Instead of using 0, which typically represents the absence of a category, this allows for a different representation - resulting in effectively filtering out items that has non-matching categories.
-        uncategorised_as_category (bool): If set to False, the similarity between other categories will be set to 0, or negative_filter if set.
+        uncategorized_as_category (bool): If set to False, the similarity between other categories will be set to 0, or negative_filter if set.
 By this we can control if a category_input not in categories will be similar to other category_inputs not in categories.
 Note that the same category_inputs not in categories will not be similar to each other either.